 Lane County Sector Strategy Team

-The Lane County Sector Strategy Team (LCSST) uses the nationally recognized model of Next Generation Sector Partnerships.
-This model brings together private business with partners from local government, education, organized labor, economic development, and community-based organizations.
+The Lane County Sector Strategy Team (LCSST) is dedicated to utilizing the Next Generation Sector Partnerships model, a nationally recognized approach.
+This model fosters collaboration among private businesses and key stakeholders from various sectors including local government, education, organized labor, economic development, and community-based organizations.

-Sector Strategies are business led partnerships primarily funded by the Workforce Innovation and Opportunity Act (WIOA).
-These funds are workforce investments for talent development, job creation, and business competitiveness.
-We use local labor market data and analysis to inform our work and to identify the regional industries essential to our local economy and to respond to the ever-changing needs of industry and its workforce.
-In Lane County, our identified industry sectors are: Technology, Food and Beverage Manufacturing, Construction-Aggregate, and Wood Products.
+Sector Strategies are business led partnerships predominately funded by the Workforce Innovation and Opportunity Act (WIOA).
+These funds serve as crucial investments in talent development, job creation, and enhancing business competitiveness.
+Our approach relies on comprehensive analysis of local labor market data, enabling us to effectively identify key industries that are vital to our regional economy.
+By remaining responsive to the ever-evolving needs of industry and its workforce, we aim to drive sustainable growth and progress.
+In Lane County, our identified industry sectors encompass Technology, Food and Beverage Manufacturing, Construction-Aggregate, and Wood Products, each playing a pivotal role in our local economy.

 Goals of the Lane County Sector Strategy Team: